hossamhamdy333/AI_Portfolio/rag_qa_documind/README.md

 - Streaming the answer back token-by-token instead of waiting for the whole thing.
 - Real per-user accounts if uploads should survive across visits, not just within one session.
 - Support for other LLM providers, not just Gemini. `app/llm.py` would need an `LLM_PROVIDER` setting to switch between Gemini/OpenAI/Anthropic without touching `rag.py`.
-- Swapping ChromaDB for something like Pinecone or pgvector, mostly to show I understand the tradeoffs.
+- Swapping ChromaDB for something like Pinecone or pgvector, mostly to show an understanding of the tradeoffs.